paulovn/artifact-manager/README.md

 currently checked out branch).
 This selection can be overriden with command line parameters.

-In summmary, the parameters needed for operation that can be defined are
+In summmary, the parameters needed for operation that can be modified are

 * Local project tree: use the `--project-dir` option; else the current working directory will be used
 * Repository name: use the `--repo-name <name>` option; else it will be taken from Git info
-* Branch name: use the `--branch <name>` option; else it will be taken from Git info
+* Branch name: use the `--branch <name>` option; else it will be taken from Git info (as the current checked-out branch)

 To be able to fetch Git info, the `git` command-line executable will be tried first; if not available the ".git" directory will be searched.